AI Resume Screening: How I Scored 6,000+ Candidates Without Reading Every Resume

 The volume itself isn't the core issue.
 The ratio of qualified to unqualified applicants has shifted.
 In the same thread, an experienced recruiter noted that irrelevant applications in their pipeline went from roughly 20% a few years ago to closer to 60% today.

-The hidden cost isn't just your time.
-An eye-tracking study by The Ladders found recruiters spend just 7.4 seconds on an initial resume scan.
 At that pace, 400 resumes still takes nearly an hour of pure scanning - before any actual evaluation.

 Meanwhile, strong candidates - the ones with options - accept other offers while you're still working through the pile.